The perfect place to learn German

 Berlin is a very hospitable city.
 Tourists and visitors will find a wide variety of accommodations, ranging from hostels, to five-star hotels.

-As of mid-2016 it is possible to live directly on the BWK campus – right in the heart of the lively Kreuzberg district!
-More than 80 one and two bedroom apartments are currently being built on the campus grounds for the exclusive use of our students.
+Since mid-2016 it is possible to live directly on the BWK campus – right in the heart of the lively Kreuzberg district!
+More than 80 one and two bedroom apartments are available on the campus grounds for the exclusive use of our students.

 Please remember that non-EU citizens usually need a visa to enter Germany.